-\$3,690 per person, based on double occupancy. \$3,990 per person, based on single occupancy.
+\$3,490 per person, based on double occupancy. \$3,790 per person, based on single occupancy.

 Deposit: A nonrefundable \$500 deposit per person is required to hold a space.
 Capacity is very limited in this small group program.
 Deposits may be made by check payable to CrossCulture and mailed to The Civita Institute at 1326 5th Avenue, Suite 650, Seattle, WA 98101 USA.
 Tel: (206) 625-1511, Attention Stephen Day.
-Simultaneously email your intent to register by contacting us at programs@civitainstitute.org and note you are sending a deposit and enrolling in the Historic Preservation and Sustainable Design in the Etruscan Hill Towns of Central Italy program for May 2020.
+Simultaneously email your intent to register by contacting us at programs@civitainstitute.org and note you are sending a deposit and enrolling in the Historic Preservation and Sustainable Design in the Etruscan Hill Towns of Central Italy program for October 2021.

-Final Payment (less the \$500 per person deposit) is required on or before March 1, 2020, with payment by check as described above regarding deposits.
+Final Payment (less the \$500 per person deposit) is required on or before August 15, 2021, with payment by check as described above regarding deposits.

-Included: All ground transportation in air-conditioned passenger van, beginning with pickup in Orvieto and concluding with return to Orvieto at the end of the program; 10 nights of accommodations divided between Civita di Bagnoregio, and hotels in Perugia and Siena (accommodations in Civita include a choice between historic house lodging at the Civita Institute facilities and historic B&B, first come first served); meals included/excluded as summarized in the itinerary attached; tour guides and museum fees that are part of the program; AIA learning units; one-year membership in The Civita Institute.
+Included: All ground transportation in air-conditioned passenger van, beginning with pickup in Orvieto and concluding with return to Orvieto at the end of the program; 10 nights of accommodations divided between Civita di Bagnoregio, and hotels in Perugia and Siena (accommodations in Civita include historic house lodging at the Civita Institute facilities with additional historic B&B lodging); meals included/excluded as summarized in the itinerary attached; tour guides and museum fees that are part of the program; AIA learning units; one-year membership in The Civita Institute.